Former Washington Co. Sheriff Deputy details rendering aid to fair shooting victim

 "Because out of everyone running around, we were the only three that stepped in,” Center said.

-Stepping in to help, even with her husband and 16-year-old daughter stuck in the middle of chaos.
+Stepping in to help, even though her husband and 16-year-old daughter were stuck in the middle of chaos.

-"The main thing on my mind was to get this kid help,” said Center.
+"The main thing on my mind was to get this kid help,” Center said.
 “If it was my kid, I would want someone to have my kid."

-Adding that her background in law enforcement taught her not to panic, isolate, and help.
+She says that her background in law enforcement taught her not to panic, isolate and help.

-"He needed help,” said Center.
+"He needed help,” she said.
 “That's why me and the other guys that's why we stepped in and did it, that's what we do."

-Sunday night, Aug.
+On Sunday night, Aug.
 28, Fayetteville police announced the arrest of a 16-year-old boy for the shooting.
 He's facing aggravated assault, first and second-degree battery, and aggravated riot.
-No other information was released.